kedacore/http-add-on/docs/install.md

 If you specify `ingress_hostname: ${HOSTNAME}.com` in the `spec` section of an `HTTPScaledObject`, the HTTP add on operator will create a `Service` object with a `ClusterIP` type (rather than a `LoadBalancer`) and an `Ingress` object that tells your ingress controller to route the `${HOSTNAME}` that you specified to your newly created app.
 This implies the following:

-- You need to have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) running and configured to serve the given `${HOSTNAME}` in your cluster.
+- **You need to have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) running and configured to serve the given `${HOSTNAME}` in your cluster.**
 - If you don't specify an `ingress_hostname`, the operator will create a `Service` with type `LoadBalancer`.
 This is an insecure configuration.

+>We highly recommend that you set up and ingress controller and set `ingress_hostname` in your `HTTPScaledObject`s.

+#### Setting Up and Ingress Controller

+As indicated previously, if you set `ingress_hostname` -- which we recommend -- in your `HTTPScaledObject`s, you'll need to have a running and properly configured ingress controller in your cluster.
+Exhaustive instructions on how to do so, but if you don't have a preference and/or have never installed an ingress controller in a Kubernetes cluster before, we recommend that you use the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx).
+You can fairly easily install it using [Helm](https://helm.sh) using this link: [https://kubernetes.github.io/ingress-nginx/deploy/#using-helm](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm).

 ### If You're Installing into a [Microk8s](https://microk8s.io) Cluster